This Black and White Chocolate Cake with Blackberry Compote is how I celebrate Vikalinka turning FIVE!

 - 300 g/ 10 oz good quality white chocolate chopped (not chocolate chips)

 - 1/2 cup/125 g unsalted butter cubed and softened

 - chocolate truffles

 - white sugar pearls

-Mix together flour, sugar, cocoa, baking powder, baking soda and salt in a large bowl until combined.
-In a separate bowl mix eggs, milk, oil and vanilla essence.
+- Mix together flour, sugar, cocoa, baking powder, baking soda and salt in a large bowl until combined.
+In a separate bowl mix eggs, milk, oil and vanilla.
 Add the wet ingredients to the dry ones and beat with an electric mixer until well incorporated.

-Divide evenly among 3 pans and bake in the preheated oven for 25 minutes until a toothpick comes out clean.
-I bakes 2 layers together and then the third one later.
+- Divide evenly among 3 pans and bake in the preheated oven for 25 minutes until a toothpick comes out clean.
+I bake 2 layers together and then the third one later.